How to Buy ETFs on DEGIRO

 Most popular UCITS ETFs list on several European exchanges simultaneously.
 DEGIRO shows a dropdown of available venues — choosing wrong here costs you 0.25% in FX conversion fees on every order.

-| Exchange | Currency | Verdict |
+| Exchange | Currency | Notes |

 |---|---|---|

-| Xetra (XETRA) | EUR | Best default — highest liquidity for most UCITS ETFs |
+| Xetra (XETRA) | EUR | Highest liquidity for most UCITS ETFs.
+Tightest spreads during market hours. |

-| Euronext Amsterdam (AEX) | EUR | Good alternative; most major iShares and Vanguard listings |
+| Euronext Amsterdam (AEX) | EUR | Good alternative; most major iShares and Vanguard listings available. |

-| London Stock Exchange (LSE) | GBP / USD | Avoid for EUR accounts — triggers 0.25% FX fee per trade |
+| London Stock Exchange (LSE) | GBP / USD | Avoid for EUR accounts — triggers the 0.25% FX conversion fee per trade. |

-| Borsa Italiana | EUR | EUR-denominated, but lower liquidity on most products |
+| Borsa Italiana | EUR | EUR-denominated, but lower liquidity on most products. |

-Before confirming, DEGIRO shows an order summary: ETF name and ISIN, exchange, number of shares, limit price, estimated total, and transaction fee (€0.00 for Core Selection ETFs; €1 + 0.03% otherwise).
+Before confirming, DEGIRO shows an order summary: ETF name and ISIN, exchange, number of shares, limit price, estimated total, and the transaction fee.
+Check this carefully — on the same ISIN, the fee shown in the summary is the authoritative number for that specific listing and venue.

 Once filled, the ETF appears in your Portfolio tab.

-DEGIRO Core Selection: how to trade ETFs for free
+DEGIRO Core Selection: how it actually works

 - iShares (BlackRock) UCITS ETFs